Generic name: lisinopril

 In general, blood pressure response and adverse experiences were similar in younger and older patients given similar doses of PRINIVIL.
 Pharmacokinetic studies, however, indicate that maximum blood levels and area under the plasma concentration time curve (AUC) are doubled in older patients, so that dosage adjustments should be made with particular caution.

-Pediatric Hypertensive Patients ≥6 years of age
+Pediatric Hypertensive Patients 6 years of age and older

 The usual recommended starting dose is 0.07 mg/kg once daily (up to 5 mg total).
 Dosage should be adjusted according to blood pressure response.
 Doses above 0.61 mg/kg (or in excess of 40 mg) have not been studied in pediatric patients.
 (See CLINICAL PHARMACOLOGY, Pharmacokinetics and Metabolism and Pharmacodynamics and Clinical Effects.)